-There's a lot of discussion that goes on about church growth: what causes it; how to generate it; prepare for it; launch it; build it; cultivate it and even, to some degree, manufacture it.
-Many of the discussions are helpful, but there are a number of subtle beliefs that still creep up that aren't healthy.
-In fact, they're downright superstitious and, at times, dangerous to the church.
+Myths about church growth are rampant because there’s a lot of discussion that goes on about church growth: What causes it; how to generate it, prepare for it, launch it, build it, cultivate it and even, to some degree, manufacture it.
+Many of the discussions are helpful, but there are a number of subtle beliefs that still creep up that aren’t healthy.
+In fact, they’re downright superstitious and, at times, dangerous to the church.

-I've collected these myths over many conversations, coffees and lunches with church leaders and I'd like to share them with you.
+I’ve collected these myths about church growth over many conversations, coffees and lunches with church leaders and I’d like to share them with you.